PUFFINatMIT/puffinatmit.github.io/_posts/2022-02-24-example-news-item.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Example News Post"
-date:   2022-02-12 18:00:28 -0500
+date:   2022-02-24 18:00:28 -0500
-author: Thomas Varnish
+author: Jack Hare
 categories: news
 use_math: true
 ---
-You’ll find this post in your `_posts` directory.
+This is another example of a post, which you can find in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: